rjsmith/nk-pks/README.md

 This NK module contains NetKernel XUnit tests for the PKS application.

+### urn.uk.co.rsbatechnology.pks.www

+This module provides a simple web simulator application, to exercise the core PKS application by generating semi-random FX trade requests into the PKS front-end space.

 ## Installation

 To manually install these modules into a NetKernel installation, please follow the steps below.